Real estate broker: getting found in the AI era

 Share of US Google searches ending without any click to an external site.

 When an AI summary appears, 83% of searches go to no site at all.
-If the AI doesn't name you, you're invisible — no matter your Google position.
+Being named in the AI answer then matters as much as a Google position.

 Zero-click rate when an AI Overview is shown in Google results.